December 4, 2013

 Sinatra recorded but one full Christmas album proper, 1957’s A Jolly Christmas from Frank Sinatra, and it barely beat to market Elvis Presley’s groundbreaking rock ‘n’ roll Christmas album (rock ‘n’ roll only on its A side, whereas its B side was comprised of traditional Christmas hymns alongside non-seasonal gospel standards by the likes of Thomas A. Dorsey).
 It was Sinatra, however, who established the holiday album template of sacred, swinging and reflective songs integrated in the sequence (as opposed to segregated on two sides) in such a way as to tell a richer, more nuanced story about the Yuletide experience by, in essence, using the sacred moments as soul searching pauses from the seasonal revelry.
 Granted this is but a small part of his gift to American pop music, but Sinatra put as much emotion into and gave as much truth to his Christmas endeavors as he did to the Great American Songbook so beholden to his stylings.
 “Throughout my career, if I have done anything, I have paid attention to every note and every word I sing–I respect the song,” Sinatra once said, adding: “If I cannot project this to a listener, I fail.”
 At this he rarely failed, and when he sang Christmas songs, never.

-Frank Sinatra, ‘Have Yourself a Merry Little Christmas,’ from the Gordon Jenkins arranged and conducted 1957 album, A Jolly Christmas with Frank Sinatra (later reissued with a new cover as The Sinatra Christmas Album, as shown in this video).
+‘It Came Upon a Midnight Clear,’ from the Gordon Jenkins-arranged and -conducted 1957 album, A Jolly Christmas with Frank Sinatra (reissued in 1965 with a new cover and new title: The Sinatra Christmas Album.

 Despite pages upon pages of recordings available at amazon.com and barnesandnoble.com, Sinatra’s Christmas outpourings are neatly contained on four CDs: Christmas Songs by Sinatra offers 15 tunes from his Columbia Records years, recorded not as an album but as singles, beginning with the 1944 “White Christmas” followed by the 1946 “Silent Night,” (note: some are from WWII V-Disc recordings, and three are radio airchecks), with all the studio tracks under the aegis of the first great arranger/conductor in Sinatra lore, Alex Stordahl.
 From his near-nine-years with Capitol Records came the one planned Christmas album, arranged by Gordon Jenkins, 1957’s A Jolly Christmas from Frank Sinatra, reissued in 1963 with a new cover as The Frank Sinatra Christmas Album, then in 1987 was restored, remastered and reissued with its original cover (a drawing of a jaunty, smiling Frankie amidst falling snowflakes with his fedora tipped at a rakish angle; versions with the original drawing’s black background and a brighter red background are both available) with added bonus tracks in the form of two wonderful recordings from 1954, arranged by Nelson Riddle but excluded from the 1957 release.
 (Consider for a moment the good fortune of an artist who can leave Nelson Riddle arrangements in the can because he has a dozen superb ones from Gordon Jenkins at hand.
 The mind reels.)
 From his own Reprise label, two CDs offer overviews of the mature artist’s holiday musings: 1994’s The Sinatra Christmas Album, containing 13 tracks, and 1999’s 18-track Frank Sinatra: The Christmas Collection.
 Regarding the latter two, during his Reprise years Sinatra released no dedicated Christmas albums, save for one he recorded in 1968 with his son Frank Jr. and daughters Tina and Nancy, The Sinatra Family Wish You a Merry Christmas, from which the trio’s sprightly “The Twelve Days of Christmas” has become a holiday radio staple.
 In 1964 he participated in a now-long-out-of-print project released on Reprise titled 12 Songs At Christmas, teaming up on five cuts with Fred Waring and His Pennsylvanians (with Bing Crosby sitting in as well on two of those five), with the other selections being by Crosby and Waring together, sans Sinatra.
 The Christmas Album and Christmas Collection both contain Christmas singles Sinatra cut for Reprise and tastes of the Sinatra Family album (“The Twelve Days of Christmas”) as well as multiple tracks from the 12 Songs endeavor; the Collection also includes three performances (two with Bing) from the 1957 TV special, Happy Holidays With Bring and Frank, and one seasonal favorite, the Dick Reynolds-arranged “I’ve Got My Love to Keep Me Warm,” from Sinatra’s first Reprise album (his label’s first release, at that), 1960’s Ring-A-Ding-Ding!, which was issued with a cover drawing almost identical to the illustration gracing the cover of A Jolly Christmas from Frank Sinatra, minus the holiday embroidery.